mk-hasan/mk-hasan.github.io/_posts/2020-07-7-AdjustedRandIndex.md

 ![ARi Equation](/images/ari-3-parts.PNG "ARi 3 parts")

-Here, means the sum and i,j refers to th row number and column number respectively. a refers to the sum of row value and b refers to the sum of column value.
+Here, $\sum$ means the sum and i,j refers to th row number and column number respectively. a refers to the sum of row value and b refers to the sum of column value.
 Lets calculate the three parts of ARI from the above data.

 ![ARi ctable calcualtion](/images/ari-3-parts-de.PNG "ARI CTable calculation breakdown")